Amaravati Marbles

 The Amaravati Collection, sometimes called the Amaravati Marbles, is a series of 120 sculptures and inscriptions in the British Museum from the Amaravati Stupa in Amaravathi, Guntur in the Indian state of Andhra Pradesh.
+They come from several different phases and rebuildings between the 1st century BCE and the 8th century CE of this important Buddhist site, the southernmost known grand pilgrimage stupa in India.

-The Amaravati artefacts entered the Museum's collection in the 1880s.
+The London Amaravati artefacts entered the museum's collection in the 1880s.
 The Amaravati sculptures were sometimes also called the Elliot Marbles on account of their association in with Sir Walter Elliot, who had them removed from the site to Madras in the 1840s.
+This was essentially a 19th-century term, in emulation of the Elgin Marbles and other Greco-Roman groupings, which was applied to the whole group taken to Madras by Elliot.
+Most of it is now in Chennai (Madras), supplemented by later finds.
+Nearly all of the smaller group now in London come from Elliot's group.

 There are also large collections of Amaravati sculpture in the Chennai Government Museum, which has the best collection, and at the site museum at Amaravati, and smaller ones in other museums in India and around the world.

 Description

 The Amaravati collection in the British Museum consists of over 120 different pieces made from a limestone called Palnad marble; although the material is certainly not marble and the source of the stone in the Palnad quarry not decisively proven.

 Most of the figurative sculptures are in relief, with many of the most crowded scenes illustrating stories from the Jataka tales, a large body of literature with complex accounts of the previous lives of Buddha.
 The largest collection, in the Government Museum, Chennai (formerly Madras) has a larger number of similar sculptures in relief, which they have classified by four periods of activity starting in the second century BCE and stretching to the second century CE.
 Early interest in the stupa and its sculptures was to some extent because it was wrongly thought to contain early evidence of Christianity in India.
 More recent scholarship, notably by Akira Shimada (who made a close study of both collections), has tended to adopt slightly later dates.

 The segments can be divided into a number of categories, including parts of the stupa's railings and gateways, and "drum-slabs" from the stone facing of the mound of the stupa itself.
 They include pillars, crossbars and copings, drum-slabs, pillar fragments, two guardian lions and a number of miscellaneous pieces, some of which date from later periods.
 In total, they represent one of the most important collections of ancient Indian sculpture outside the sub-continent.